aka Forbidden Empire

 Russia in the 19th Century.
 The monk Khoma is paid a thousand chevrons by the village head Sotnik to sit in the church overnight by the body of Sotnik’s dead daughter – only for him to see her spirit rise.
 Khoma and the other monks flee and the area is boarded up to prevent the evil escaping.
 Sometime later, the British cartographer Jonathan Green, determined to prove himself to his beloved’s disapproving father, is travelling through the region on a mapping expedition, when his coach is attacked by phantom wolves and breaks down in the village.
 As he sets to making repairs, Sotnik offers him money to chart the boarded-off church.
 Doing so places Jonathan into the midst of the conflicts in the village where the corrupt cleric Paisiy attempts to retrieve the thousand chevrons, while another villager’s murder attempt has the mute innocent Nastusya accused as a witch.

 Viy is adapted from The Viy (1835), a short story by Russian writer Nikolai Gogol who wrote a number of works of horror during his literary career.
 The Viy was published in the story collection Mirgorod (1835) in which Gogol wrote several tales based on Russian folklore.
 On screen, The Viy became the basis of Mario Bava’s classic horror film Black Sunday (1960), albeit very liberally adapted.
 The classic version of the film is Viy (1967), which was made by Mosfilm at the height of the Soviet Union.
-The story was also later adapted as the Yugoslav film A Holy Place (1990) and the big-budgeted Russian remake Viy: The Return (2013).
+The story was also later adapted as the Yugoslav film A Holy Place (1990).

 This version of Viy has been mounted as a prestige production, as evidenced by the import of names with international marquee appeal like Jason Flemyng and Charles Dance.
 A huge amount of budget has been placed into the sets and dressings and the visual effects.
 The film looks a beautifully set up work of Gothic fantasy – the landscape broods with flocks of crows, witches on broomsticks, tree monsters and pursuit by packs of phantom wolves.
 The nearest equivalent might be something like Tim Burton’s Sleepy Hollow (1999) or perhaps Tsui Hark’s Detective Dee and the Mystery of the Phantom Flame (2010).
 Jason Flemyng is written as an eccentric cartographer inventor with a horse carriage of quasi-Steampunk pop-out inventions.

-Director Oleg Stepchenko, along with Jason Flemyng and Charles Dance, is set to return with a sequel Viy 2: Journey to China (2018).
+Director Oleg Stepchenko, along with Jason Flemyng and Charles Dance, returned with a sequel Viy 2: Journey to China (2018).